Stremps/Shelter-Outcome-Prediction/README.md

 ## 2. Data Pre-processing:
 - ~~Clean the data, handling missing values and categorical variables.~~
+- ~~Convert categorial values to numerical ones~~
-- Normalize or standardize the data as necessary.
+- Normalize or standardize the data as necessary (use sklearn.preprocessing MinMaxScaler and StandardScaler on 'AgeuponOutcome').
 - Split the data into training and testing sets.

 ## 3. Modeling: